Arshile Gorky: Legacy

 Without Gorky is a documentary film about the artist, made by Cosima Spender, his granddaughter.

-In October 2009, the Philadelphia Museum of Art held a major Arshile Gorky exhibition: Arshile Gorky: A Retrospective.
-On June 6, 2010, an exhibit of the same name opened at the Museum of Contemporary Art (MOCA) in Los Angeles.
-In 2021, during routine maintenance of "The Limit," a hidden painting was discovered underneath; both paintings were exhibited and included in the latest catalogue of his work.
+In October 2009, the Philadelphia Museum of Art held the exhibition Arshile Gorky: A Retrospective.
+On June 6, 2010, an exhibition of the same name opened at the Museum of Contemporary Art, Los Angeles.
+In 2021, during routine maintenance of "The Limit", a hidden painting was discovered underneath; both paintings were exhibited and included in the latest catalogue of his work.

-In 2015, a fountain monument commemorating Gorky was erected in Edremit, a town near his birthplace.
-After the town's People's Democracy Party administration was replaced by government appointees the water supply to the fountain was cut off, the taps were broken off, and signs with Gorky's biography in four languages – Armenian, Kurdish, English and Turkish – were removed from the monument.
+In 2015, a fountain monument commemorating Gorky was erected in Edremit, Turkey, near his birthplace.
+After the local People's Democratic Party government was replaced by appointees of the ruling Justice and Development Party, the water supply to the fountain was cut off, the taps were broken off, and signs with Gorky's biography in Armenian, Kurdish, English, and Turkish were removed from the monument.

 Gorky's estate has been represented by Hauser & Wirth since 2016.
 It previously worked with Gagosian Gallery.

-In October 2023 a potential work by Gorky, partially covered in white household paint by the artist himself, was the subject of an episode in the BBC art history series Fake or Fortune?
+In October 2023, a potential work by Gorky, partially covered in white household paint by the artist himself, was the subject of an episode in the BBC art history series Fake or Fortune?.